Astor63/BL2-Mods/Custom Gear/ReadMe.md

 Anyway, remnant of the past, a *"lost"* Discord Solver (probably dropped by a bandit?) can still be found... submerged in a shallow pool in Frostburn Canyon.

-## [Custom Weapon] SMG Hyperion Splish Splash - Splotched Edition

-A SMG which fire SEAEB (Smart Elemental Adaptive Explosive Bullet), a Gyrojet Explosive bullet adapting his Elemental following the kind of impact: Incendiary on flesh / Shock on shield / Corrosive on armor...
-Explosive on anything else.

-* * * * *

 ## [Custom Weapon] SMG Dahl Discord Solver - Moxxi Edition

 It would seem that Moxxi still has a specimen of the Discord Solver in her private Signature collection of weapons, but no one has ever seen it, not even Marcus... so maybe it's just a legend after all?

 ... or perhaps this weapon can become the reward given by Moxxi for the mission "Hell Hath No Fury" in Opportunity...
 Who know?

+* * * * *

+## [Custom Weapon] SMG Hyperion Splish Splash - Splotched Edition

+A SMG which fire SEAEB (Smart Elemental Adaptive Explosive Bullet), a Gyrojet Explosive bullet adapting his Elemental following the kind of impact: Incendiary on flesh / Shock on shield / Corrosive on armor... and Explosive on anything else.

 * * * * *